Ricardo Centurión

-Adrián Ricardo Centurión (born 19 January 1993) is an Argentine professional footballer who plays as a winger for Bolivian Primera División club Oriente Petrolero.
+Adrián Ricardo Centurión (born 19 January 1993) is an Argentine professional footballer who plays as a winger for Racing de Córdoba in the Primera B Nacional of Argentina.

 Club career

 Racing Club and loan with Genoa

 Centurión joined Racing's youth setup at the age of 15 and came through the ranks.
-He made his professional debut on 7 May 2012 in a 4-2 victory against Atletico Rafaela.
+He made his professional debut on 7 May 2012 in a 4–2 victory against Atletico Rafaela.
 He scored his first goal On 12 August 2012, in an away victory against Argentinos Juniors.

 On 19 August 2012, Centurión had a hand in both goals as Racing defeated local rivals Independiente 2–0 in the Avellaneda derby at Estadio Juan Domingo Perón.
 This performance was considered the youngster's breakthrough game for La Academia, and he went on to establish himself as the squad's first-choice left midfielder in a 4–4–2 formation.

 Racing president Gastón Cogorno confirmed on 24 January 2013 that Centurión was on the verge of agreeing a deal to join Russian top division outfit Anzhi Makhachkala in the summer of 2013.
 During negotiations, the deal fell through after contract disagreements between the two clubs.

 On 2 September 2013, the final day of the summer transfer window, Italian club Genoa confirmed the signing of Centurión on a season long loan with an option to buy at the end of the 2013–14 season.
 He endured a difficult season in Italy, however, totaling only 12 appearances for club in Serie A, who ultimately decided not to trigger the purchase clause at the end of the season, resulting in his return to Racing the following summer.